-Nature lovers and photographers will adore the diverse eco-system here as you can even catch a glimpse of giant pandas in their natural habitat, mountain gorillas and rare species of birdlife, after your exploration venture to Tenryu-Ji, a nearby ancient temple set in scenic gardens which holds several cultural treasures including a wooden carving of Gautama Buddha and illustrations and writings which date back centuries.
+Nature lovers and photographers will adore the diverse eco-system here as you can even catch a glimpse of giant pandas in their natural habitat, mountain gorillas, and rare species of birdlife, after your exploration venture to Tenryu-Ji, a nearby ancient temple set in scenic gardens, which hold several cultural treasures including a wooden carving of Gautama Buddha and illustrations and writings which date back centuries.

 Delve into Centuries of History at Nijo Castle

-Also, 20 minutes from Kyoto is impressive Nijo Castle built-in 1603.
+Also, 20 minutes from Kyoto is the impressive Nijo Castle built in 1603.

-The castle became the residence of the first shogun during the Edo period and was later utilised as an imperial palace before it was given to the city and opened to the public.
+The castle became the residence of the first shogun during the Edo period and was later utilized as an imperial palace before it was given to the city and opened to the public.

 The buildings are so well-preserved that in 1994, the flat castle was designated a UNESCO World Heritage Site.